mauriziofonte/imdb-scraper/README.md

 > [!CAUTION]
 > This package is intended for educational and personal use only.
 Users are responsible for ensuring their use complies with IMDb's Terms of Service and applicable laws.
 The author does not condone or encourage unauthorized scraping or other activities that violate legal agreements.
 > Please, refer to the [IMDb Conditions of Use](https://www.imdb.com/conditions?utm_source) for more information.
-> **It is your responsibility to use this package in compliance with IMDb's Terms of Service.**
+> **It is your sole responsibility to use this package in compliance with IMDb's Terms of Service.**

 ## List of supported locales